Food Delivery App Development: Everything You Need To Know About Building a Food Delivery Platform

 The primary role of a restaurant app is to notify the platform’s partner restaurants about incoming orders.
 When an order is ready, restaurant managers can use the app to assign the delivery to an available courier.

 Some platforms provide analytical tools so restaurants can collect statistics that help with customer retention.
-Apart from that, restaurant apps should include the following features:
+Apart from that, you should include the following features to your restaurant mobile app development road map:

 - Content management (adding photos and updating menus)